 The biceps brachii is a muscle with two distinct muscle bellies.
 The short head of the biceps brachii originates from the coracoid process, and the long head of the biceps originates from the superior glenoid labrum.
 Both heads insert into the same place on the radial tuberosity.
 Because the biceps brachii crosses both the shoulder joint and elbow joint,

-After having a total hip replacement surgery, the typical time in the hospital is about three days.
-After three days, you may be discharged home.
+The typical time in the hospital following a total hip arthroplasty/replacement can range from about one to three days.
 There are several important things to consider when planning to go home.

 One of the most important things to understand about returning home after a total hip replacement are your movement precautions.